CtrlK

 Progressive Disclosure

-The skill effectively uses a reference table with clear one-level-deep links to detailed guidance files, with explicit 'Load When' conditions.
+The reference table provides clear one-level-deep navigation to detailed guidance files with explicit 'Load When' conditions.
 The structure separates overview content from detailed references appropriately.

 3 / 3